suttonj07/Web-Browser-Game-2-TS/README.md

 ## **How to Run:**

+Fork and clone the respository.
 Open the terminal.
-Type in start index.html and it will open up in your browser.
+Type in "start index.html" and it will open up in your browser.

 <hr>